 Sec.
 15. The Program Director shall be responsible for the planning and execution of meetings of the American Society of Mammalogists and will serve as Chair of the Program Committee.

 Sec.
-16. The Board of Directors shall be the executive and policy-making body of the Society.
-Their duties shall include election and re-appointment of the Secretary–Treasurer, Publications Director, Program Director, and Trustees, and election of Editors upon recommendation of the Publication Advisory Board.
+17. The Board of Directors shall be the executive and policy-making body of the Society.
+Their duties shall include election of the Secretary–Treasurer, Publications Director, Program Director, Communications Director, and Trustees, election of Editors upon recommendation of the Publication Advisory Board, and election of members of the Office of Ombudsperson.
 The Board shall adopt a budget based on recommendations from the President, and shall approve in advance the proposed annual expenditures of special funds other than the Reserve Fund.
 The Board shall advise the President on affairs pertaining to the Society, and carry out responsibilities vested in them as indicated in other articles of this instrument.

 ARTICLE IV.
 MEETINGS

 Sec.
-1. An annual stated meeting shall be held in each calendar year, ordinarily in June.
-The place of meeting shall be selected at an annual meeting at least 2 years in advance by a majority vote of Members in attendance at that annual meeting.
-In the event of no decision, or in case of emergency, the Directors are empowered to act.
-Notice of the stated meeting shall be made in the Journal of Mammalogy.
+1. An annual stated meeting shall be held in each calendar year.
+The place of meeting shall be selected in advance by a majority vote of the Board of Directors.

 Sec.
 2. A special meeting of the Board of Directors may be called at any time by the President, or by the President-Elect serving in the President’s absence, or by the Vice President serving in the absence of both the President and President-Elect.
 A special meeting of the Society may be called at any time by order of a majority of the Board, provided that notice of the purpose, place, and date of the meeting is given to the Membership electronically at least 30 (thirty) days in advance.